doodzzz/VCDTerraform/README.md

-# VCDTerraform
+# VCDTerraform - VCD Automation with Terraform
-VCD Automation with Terraform
+This is a repository for my various Terraform configurations for different VCD Operations.